WayXG/RLHF4MATH_Dev/kto_train/README.md

 huggingface-cli login
 ```

-**Hack DPO Trainer**
+**Hack KTO Trainer**

-Now we need to hack the DPO trainer to implement some additional functions.
+Now we need to hack the KTO trainer to implement some additional functions.

 We highlight the modified part with ############## MODIFICATION.